saakshammm/movie-rec-sys/README.md

 Select a movie → Get recommendations → See poster previews instantly.
 ![img.png](img.png)
 ![img_1.png](img_1.png)

 ### 🔐 Note on Security
 Your TMDB API key is loaded securely from environment variables using python-dotenv.
 Never hardcode keys.

+### 🌐 Deployment
+This app is ready for free hosting via Streamlit Cloud.

+Push the code to a GitHub repo

+Go to Streamlit Cloud and deploy the repo

+Set the TMDB key via "Secrets" in Streamlit:

+Key: TMDB_API_KEY

+Value: your_actual_key

 ### 👤 Author
 Saksham Kumar